 JCCA: We’re so grateful for your work on behalf of our kids!
 If you have any time left over, how do you spend it?

 I work with UJA of Northern Westchester and Sunrise camp for children with cancer.
-I also have an 89-year-old mother and spend time with her.
+I also have a wonderful mother I like to spend time with.
 I’m a tremendous dog lover (I have two dogs) and often go to a preserve with them—I’m a big animal advocate.
-I spend a lot of time with my family, who have also volunteered on campus.
+I like to work out, write, read, and spend a lot of time with my family, who have also volunteered on campus.
 And I belong to a book club and Torah study group.

 JCCA: Having been adopted yourself, working with our kids must have a special significance for you.
 Can you talk a bit about that?